Elytra15/mastodon-retrogame/README.md

   The script currently fetches Game Boy, Game Boy Color, NES, Sega Game Gear and Sega Master System.
 You can modify the `RAWG_GAMEBOY_PLATFORM_IDS` list to include different platform IDs from RAWG API.

 - **Image compression settings:**
-  The `compress_image` function reduces the size of the game cover image to fit Mastodon's file size limits (20KB).
+  The `compress_image` function reduces the size of the game cover image to make it use less space (20KB).
 You can adjust this limit and image quality by modifying the `max_size_kb` and `min_quality` parameters.

 ## License